gabegm/gabriel/content/posts/Geospatial-Intelligence-Recap.md

   * Export Geospatial data to share to others using LeafletJS
   * Extend the application with Python scripts

 My personal recommendation for a beginner would be to use QGIS as it has an easy to use graphical user interface (GUI) to import, visualise, and export Geospatial data making it extremely easy to share your visualisations with others.
-The application can run on multiple platforms (Windows/Mac/Linux) and is also quite popular within the Geospatial community so you shouldn't have any difficulty in finding support or [looking up tutorials](https://qgis.org/en/site/forusers/trainingmaterial/index.html).
+The application can run on multiple platforms (Windows/Mac/Linux) and is also quite popular within the Geospatial community, so you shouldn't have any difficulty in finding support or [looking up tutorials](https://qgis.org/en/site/forusers/trainingmaterial/index.html).

 ## Conclusion